RishabhRD/450DSA/dynamic_programming/important.md

 both increasing and decreasing subseq in arr[2][j].
 Instead this question is more of couting number of peaks.
 Because if we leave any of the peak we don't get the maximum solution.

+## 45.cc : coin win the game

+This is very important question to know how to use DP for two players game.
+We don't store other player move, instead we think what other player should get.
+If he doesn't get it then we loose.
+Based on it we make DP.